 Whilst there, he dealt with an array of politicians, most of whom wanted him to offer his public support to their various causes and campaigns, before he finally gave up on having a genuine conversation and began to ignore everyone who came near him, instead sitting himself down at the kids’ table, where he gladly spent the rest of the evening entertaining the toddlers, children and pre-teens with electrical sparks and exaggerated tales of his own daring adventures.

 Now that was fun.
-Especially when one ten year old girl, who did not quite understand that her father being the President did not mean that she was royalty, tried to knight him.
+Especially when one seven year old girl, who did not quite understand that her father being the President did not mean that she was royalty, tried to knight him.

 But the best part was when Barton’s brood told their father that they wanted to be just like Surge when they grew up.
 Hawkeye nearly killed him on the spot.